dschach/dschach/README.md

 - 📄 Here's my professional experience: [LinkedIn](https://www.linkedin.com/in/davidschach/)
 - 💬 Ask me about apprenticeships and equity in the tech industry.
 - <img src="https://raw.githubusercontent.com/dschach/dschach/main/media/Salesforce-logo.png" height="15" style="vertical-align: middle;"/> Let's jam about **Salesforce, Apex, and Security on the Salesforce Platform**
-- 📫 How to reach me: Find me via LinkedIn, Twitter, or [some other site](https://www.duckduckgo.com)!
+- 📫 How to reach me: Find me via LinkedIn, Threads, or [some other site](https://www.duckduckgo.com)!
 - ⚡ Fun fact: I was born in South Africa

 ##### CONTACT